Environment, health and safety

-Environment, health and safety (EHS) is the set that studies and implements the practical aspects of protecting the environment and maintaining health and safety at occupation.
-In simple terms it is what organizations must do to make sure that their activities do not cause harm to anyone.
-Commonly, quality - quality assurance and quality control - is adjoined to form the company division known as HSQE.
+Health, safety and environment (HSE) (or environment, health and safety –EHS–, or safety, health and environment –SHE–) is an interdisciplinary field focused on the study and implementation of practical aspects environmental protection and safeguard of people's health and safety, especially in an occupational context.
+It is what organizations must do to make sure that their activities do not cause harm.
+Commonly, quality - quality assurance and quality control - is adjoined to form QHSE or equivalent initialisms.

-From a safety standpoint, it involves creating organized efforts and procedures for identifying workplace hazards and reducing accidents and exposure to harmful situations and substances.
+From a safety standpoint, HSE involves creating organized efforts and procedures for identifying workplace hazards and reducing accidents and exposure to harmful situations and substances.
 It also includes training of personnel in accident prevention, accident response, emergency preparedness, and use of protective clothing and equipment.

-Better health at its heart, should have the development of safe, high quality, and environmentally friendly processes, working practices and systemic activities that prevent or reduce the risk of harm to people in general, operators, or patients.
+From a health standpoint, HSE involves creating the development of safe, high-quality, and environmentally friendly processes, working practices and systemic activities that prevent or reduce the risk of harm to people in general, operators, or patients.

-From an environmental standpoint, it involves creating a systematic approach to complying with environmental regulations, such as managing waste or air emissions all the way to helping site's reduce the company's carbon footprint.
+From an environmental standpoint, HSE involves creating a systematic approach to complying with environmental regulations, such as managing waste or air emissions all the way to helping site's reduce the carbon footprint.

+The activities of an HSE working group might focus on: